bcgov/entity/rfcs/rfc-manage-staff-role-and-account.md

 ### Summary
 keycloak Roles are used across the application to determine who can access the staff dashboard.
-We have to create a new role for sbc-staff and use the same role check (similar to staff) in the application and show appropriate pages for sbc-staff and staff
+We can create a new keycloak role for sbc-staff and in code we can use this group to give permission for required component/pages.
+In this ways sbc-staff can do alteration for organization behalf of the user, and sbc-staff can use their GOVM account to create new SP/GP for Users
+We can create a new GOVM account and add all staff into that GOVM account where our staff also can do the same like sbc-staffs

 ### Detailed design
 1. Have to create a new role in keycloak for sbc-staff and
 2. In code we have to check in all places where we need to give permission for the new role, like staffed
-3. They should be able to switch to account or as a staff.
-4. According to role sbc-staff will have limited permission
+3. In addition to account (where they are part), we can show staff dashboard in menu, where they can switch between staff dashboard and account
+4. When sbc-staff/staff access via staff dashboard, they can access all the accounts in our system (behalf of user)
+5. When sbc-staff/staff using their GOVM account then it will act as indidual account and they can do all the functionality (like creat organization / filing, etc..)
+4. As in existing we can have multiple staff groups to limit permission (search only/view/edit permissions)

+This approch will have high dev impact on sbc-auth and pay-api, less dev impact on and all partner application (can directly check user role from keycloak tokens)

 ## 2) Bring all staff into one account and connect accounts using account deligation